-Every business wants to improve customer satisfaction, but unless you have your customer in mind at every touchpoint, there’s a chance you’re dropping the ball.
-You might always deliver a great product, on time, with a smile, but a wayward touchpoint like off-target advertising, billing mistakes, or an unwieldy website can scare customers off.
+You might always deliver a great product, on time and with a smile, but a wayward touchpoint such as off-target advertising, billing mistakes or an unwieldy website can scare customers off.
 Fortunately, most of these touchpoints are within your control.
-All you have to do is identify them–all of them!–and start getting feedback.
+All you have to do is identify them (all of them!) and start getting feedback.

 Customer touchpoints are your brand’s points of customer contact, from start to finish.
-For example, customers may find your business online or in an ad, see ratings and reviews, visit your website, shop at your retail store, or contact your customer service.
-Seems like a long list, but these are just a few of your touchpoints!
+For example, customers may find your business online or in an ad, see ratings and reviews, visit your website, shop at your retail store or contact your customer service.
+This seems like a long list, but these are just a few of your touchpoints!

 So what are touchpoints?

-Touchpoint definition: A touchpoint is any time a potential customer or customer comes in contact with your brand–before, during, or after they purchase something from you.
+Touchpoint definition: A touchpoint is any time a potential customer or customer comes into contact with your brand – before, during or after they purchase something from you.

-Identifying your touchpoints is the first step toward creating a customer journey map, and making sure your customers are satisfied every step of the way.
+Identifying your touchpoints is the first step towards creating a customer journey map and making sure your customers are satisfied every step of the way.